 With older growing cattle where high compensatory growth can be expected after the seasonal break, and the intention is to retain the cattle through the coming wet season, then the benefits of the dry season supplementation are likely to be eroded before the end of the following wet season.

 The question of utilizing compensatory growth with breeders is more complicated.
 As an older animal the breeder cow has a high capacity for compensatory growth when she is not lactating, but this is reduced if she is lactating.
 However, regardless of the possible benefits of compensatory growth there are two important reasons to manage the breeder for a good body condition and liveweight at the time of the expected seasonal break.
 First the breeder needs to be in sufficient body condition (e.g. 3 out of 5 score) to get pregnant again promptly for the next calving cycle.
 Utilizing the benefits of compensatory growth will not solve this problem.
 Second, since breeders grazing poor dry season pastures lose body condition very rapidly after calving and often become a major management problem when the seasonal break is late, a good insurance against a late seasonal break is to have the breeders in good body condition into the late dry season.

 Although there are potential benefits in using compensatory growth, there are also a number of other reasons why it is not desirable to allow cattle to lose too much liveweight, even when that means foregoing some of the benefits of compensatory growth.
 For example animal welfare requirements must be met, cattle in better body condition are much easier and more flexible to manage, retain their value in case of forced sale, and alleviate the worry about when the seasonal break will arrive.
 However, these considerations do not prevent producers capturing some of the benefits of the natural processes of compensatory growth to reduce input costs.

-Rob Dixon, Queensland Alliance for Agriculture and Food Innovation.
+Written by Rob Dixon, Queensland Alliance for Agriculture and Food Innovation.